ClimExHandbook/ClimExHandbook/_posts/2019-11-07-optimising-the-study-design.md

 &nbsp;

-<strong>Table 1.1</strong> Checklist of questions to ask and guidance when setting up a sustainable and multi-purpose climate-change study from site to sub-plot level.
+<span style="font-size: 10pt"><strong>Table 1.1</strong> Checklist of questions to ask and guidance when setting up a sustainable and multi-purpose climate-change study from site to sub-plot level.</span>
 <table width="601">
 <tbody>
 <tr>